Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/gdpr-dsr-Office365.md

 ### <a name="export-and-download-content-using-content-search"></a>Exporter et télécharger du contenu avec la recherche de contenu

-Lorsque vous exportez les résultats d’une recherche de contenu, des éléments de messagerie peuvent être téléchargés sous forme de fichiers PST ou en tant que messages individuels (fichiers .msg).
-Lorsque vous exportez des documents et des listes à partir de sites SharePoint Online et OneDrive Entreprise, les copies existantes dans les formats de fichier natif sont exportées.
-Par exemple, des listes SharePoint sont exportées sous forme de fichiers CSV et des pages Web sont exportées sous forme de fichiers .aspx ou html.
+When you export the results of a Content Search, email items can be downloaded as PST files or as individual messages (.msg files).
+When you export documents and lists from SharePoint Online and OneDrive for Business sites, copies in the native file formats are exported.
+For example, SharePoint lists are exported as CSV files and Web pages are exported as .aspx or html files.

 >[!NOTE]
 >Pour exporter des éléments de boîte aux lettres depuis la boîte aux lettres d’un utilisateur à l’aide de la recherche de contenu, l’utilisateur (à qui appartient la boîte aux lettres depuis laquelle vous exportez des éléments) se voit attribuer une licence Exchange Online Plan 2.